+Residents with specific dietary needs must submit the dietary form.
 All meals are served in the Dining Hall and provided by an in-house catering team as the advertised schedule.
 Snacks, including fresh fruit, teas and coffees, are always available.
 On select Wednesday evenings, all residents are required to attend Formal Dinners.
-Every reasonable effort will be made to meet a resident's special dietary requirements (e.g. gluten free, nut free and peanut free) as advised by the resident via the Resident Portal.
+Every reasonable effort will be made to meet a resident's special dietary requirements (e.g. gluten free, nut free and peanut free).